samwhindleton/wdiroutcomes/roadmap/week05/readme.md

 Don’t forget to connect with the speakers on LinkedIn and thank them for their time!

 ## Learning Objectives:
-To get a better understanding of what it’s like to work in a web development organization and how students may envision themselves working there -- what a ""day in the life"" could potentially look like.
+To get a better understanding of what it’s like to work in a web development organization and how students may envision themselves working there -- what a "day in the life" could potentially look like.

 With our studio this week, you will:
 - Observe a developer work environment.